- Open Sessions

 - Sherry CallahanCISO, Dairy Farmers of America

-Randy Raw is VP of Information Security, serving as the Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
+Randy Raw is Chief Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
 He has more than 25 years of experience in both public entities and private industry, having built several Information Security programs from the ground up.
 He is a proponent of risk-based, layered security measures that utilize both preventative and detective approaches to achieve the right solution for the organization.
 Randy is a CISSP and is active in the Central Missouri InfoSec community.
 He has spoken at SecureWorld on many technical topics and turns his focus towards helping others move from the technical trenches to a leadership role.

-- Jordan FischerLeader, Global Privacy Practice Group, Beckage, PLLC
+- Instructor: Jordan FischerCyber Attorney, Global Leader of Privacy Practice Group, Octillo Law

-- Myriah V. Jaworski, Esq.Privacy Litigation Practice Group, Beckage Law
+- Myriah V. Jaworski, Esq., CIPP/US, CIPP/EMember, Litigation Team Lead, Octillo Law

 - Svetla YankovaHead of Customer Experience Engineering, Chronicle